Fer14/tiny_diffusion/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-- Fork the repository.
+1. Fork the repository
-- Create your feature branch (git checkout -b feature/AmazingFeature).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-- Commit your changes (git commit -m 'Add some AmazingFeature').
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-- Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-- Open a Pull Request.
+5. Open a Pull Request

 Made with ❤️ by [Fer14]